RohitRPokalwar/fake-transaction-detector/Extra/Judge_Mode_Impress_Script.md

 3.  **Result:**
     *   First one might create the baseline or pass.
     *   **Second one:** 🔴 **SUSPICIOUS**
 4.  **Narrator:** *"Did you see that?
 The second transaction was blocked.
 Why?
-Because it happened 300ms after the first.
-High Velocity Burst detected.
+Because it happened within 2 seconds of the first.
+High Velocity (Burst): Transaction made within 2 seconds.
 The bot is stopped."*

 ---